Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Related work

-AI decision aids are increasingly being employed for applications like medical image reading, recidivism prediction, risk assessment, ecological identification, and more \cite{Vaccaro_Waldo, Xing_Yang_Jin_Luo_2021, Tschandl_Rinner_Apalla_Argenziano_Codella_Halpern_Janda_Lallas_Longo_Malvehy_etal._2020}.
-These function by supplementing the judgments of a human user with the output of a machine learning algorithm.
+\textbf{AI-assisted decision making} AI decision aids are increasingly being employed for a wide variety of applications \cite{Vaccaro_Waldo, Xing_Yang_Jin_Luo_2021, Tschandl_Rinner_Apalla_Argenziano_Codella_Halpern_Janda_Lallas_Longo_Malvehy_etal._2020}.
+These supplement the judgments of a human user with the output of a machine learning algorithm.
 Such decision aids improve the accuracy of human decisions, particularly in cases where the AI can detect signals that are complementary to those that humans can detect \cite{Tschandl_Rinner_Apalla_Argenziano_Codella_Halpern_Janda_Lallas_Longo_Malvehy_etal._2020}.
-However, the design of the communication interface between the model and human user is crucial for human acceptance of the model result.
-Models that present irrelevant results, are insufficiently transparent to users, or present overly dense outputs are more likely to be disregarded \cite{Tschandl_Rinner_Apalla_Argenziano_Codella_Halpern_Janda_Lallas_Longo_Malvehy_etal._2020, deb2015alarm, hussain2019medication, ancker2017effects}.
+However, the design of the communication interface between the model and human user is crucial for human acceptance of the model result \cite{Tschandl_Rinner_Apalla_Argenziano_Codella_Halpern_Janda_Lallas_Longo_Malvehy_etal._2020, deb2015alarm, hussain2019medication, ancker2017effects}.
 We hypothesize that amplifying artifacts in deepfake videos is well-suited for improving human deepfake detection: it targets and amplifies the same information humans would use to make an unassisted judgment, in an easy-to-understand format, without adding irrelevant information.